jingchangshi/SimpleNotesManager/README.md

 # Usage

 ```
-NotesMonitor.exe config.json
+SimpleNotesManager.exe config.json
 ```

-You can create a shortcut of `NotesMonitor.exe`.
+You can create a shortcut of `SimpleNotesManager.exe`.
 Then edit the properties of the shortcut.
-Modify its `target` to something like `C:\Users\Me\NotesMonitor.exe C:\Users\Me\NotesProject\config.json`.
+Modify its `target` to something like `C:\Users\Me\SimpleNotesManager.exe C:\Users\Me\NotesProject\config.json`.
 Now you can just double click this shortcut to start the application.

 ## Configurations